 The interest behind constructing Cartan subalgebras in these non-classifiable C*-algebras stems from the observation that either the underlying groupoids are not almost finite in the sense of \cite{Mat,Kerr,MW} or we obtain an interesting example of a groupoid together with a twist such that the untwisted groupoid C*-algebra is classifiable while the twisted groupoid C*-algebra is not.
 Therefore our construction produces interesting new examples of twisted groupoids which can be viewed as the underlying dynamical structures giving rise to non-classifiable C*-algebras.
 In this context, an interesting and natural task would be to characterize in dynamical terms those twisted groupoids or Cartan pairs whose C*-algebras are classifiable.
 We hope that the twisted groupoids constructed in the present paper will be of interest for this task by providing interesting test cases.

 Let us now present the main results of this paper. \nopar

 \begin{introthm}[see Corollary~\ref{cor:DiagMaxHom}] Unital AH-algebras with unital, injective and maximally homogeneous connecting maps have C*-diagonals. \end{introthm} We refer to Definition~\ref{def:MaxHom} for the precise definition of maximally homogeneous homomorphisms between homogeneous C*-algebras.
-In combination with the result (see Theorem~\ref{thm:dim<=1}, which is based on \cite{Li97}) that for homogeneous C*-algebras with base spaces of dimension at most one, general connecting maps can be approximated by maximally homogeneous ones, we obtain the following consequence:
+In combination with the result (see Theorem~\ref{thm:dim=1}, which is based on \cite{Li97}) that for homogeneous C*-algebras with base spaces of dimension one, general connecting maps can be approximated by maximally homogeneous ones, we obtain the following consequence:

-\begin{introcor}[see Corollary~\ref{cor:dim<=1}] Unital AH-algebras whose building blocks have base spaces of dimension at most one have C*-diagonals. \end{introcor} Note that additional work is required to make sure that injective connecting maps can be approximated by injective, maximally homogeneous connecting maps (see Theorem~\ref{thm:dim<=1}).
-In particular, Corollary~\ref{introcor:dim<=1} covers all AI- and all A$\Tz$-algebras.
+\begin{introthm}[see Theorem~\ref{thm:dim<=1}] Unital AH-algebras whose building blocks have base spaces of dimension at most one have C*-diagonals. \end{introthm} Note that additional work is required to make sure that injective connecting maps can be approximated by injective, maximally homogeneous connecting maps (see Theorem~\ref{thm:dim=1}). \pars

+In particular, Theorem~\ref{introthm:dim<=1} covers all AI- and all A$\Tz$-algebras.
 In combination with \cite{GJLP}, we derive the following application: \begin{introcor}[see Corollary~\ref{cor:AHbdddim}] Every unital AH-algebra with bounded dimension, the ideal property, and torsion-free $K$-theory has a C*-diagonal. \end{introcor}

 Let us now turn to a second class of AH-algebras.
 The precise definition of \an{generalized diagonal connecting maps} can be found in Definition~\ref{def:GenDiag}. \begin{introthm}[see Theorem~\ref{thm:DiagDiagConn}] Unital AH-algebras with unital, injective, generalized diagonal connecting maps have C*-diagonals. \end{introthm} \nopar